-- After graduating from the Honors Program, Susan went on to achieve her Ph.D. in Pharmaceutics from Rutgers University.
-Susan has worked in drug development, and she is currently a Scientific Director at Johnson & Johnson.
-Susan has successfully lead multinational teams on global initiatives.
-In 2015, Susan was named Johnson & Johnson Working Mother of the Year.
+- Susan earned her Ph.D. in Pharmaceutics from Rutgers University.
+Susan has worked in drug development, and she is currently a Scientific Director at Johnson & Johnson where she leads multinational teams on global research initiatives.
+In 2015, Susan was named Johnson & Johnson's Working Mother of the Year.

 - Richard earned his J.D. from Wake Forest University School of Law.
 He is a North Carolina Board- Certified Specialist in Appellate Practice, and is a member of the North Carolina Bar Association's Appellate Rules Committee.
 He has been recognized in North Carolina Super Lawyers magazine as a “Rising Star” in Appellate Law.
 In 2015, North Carolina Lawyers Weekly named him one of their "Leaders in the Law."

 James Ruda, M.D., Biology major, 2000

 - James earned his M.D. from the College of Medicine at Pennsylvania State University, and completed a pediatric otolaryngology fellowship at the University of North Carolina.
 James is a member of the Department of Otolaryngology at Nationwide Children’s Hospital, and an Assistant Clinical Professor for the Department of Otolaryngology, Head and Neck Surgery at Ohio State University College of Medicine.

 Ryan Hurst, Accounting and Finance major, 2003